resourceguru/api-docs/endpoints/webhooks.md

 Header | Description
 --- | ---
-X-Rate-Limit-Limit | The current rate limit of our API.
-X-Rate-Limit-Remaining | The number of requests left before rate limiting is triggered.
 X-ResourceGuru-Key | The secret of the created webhook.
 X-ResourceGuru-Signature | An HMAC SHA256 digest of the webhook secret and the payload to be delivered.

-At the end of every minute, all changes made on events for the relevant account will be sent as a payload to the payload (receiving) URL.
+Once a change has been made on an event, the change will be sent sent as a payload to the payload (receiving) URL.

 ## Get Webhooks